Rapptz/discord.py/docs/api.rst

     :param channel: The location where the typing originated from.
     :param user: The user that started typing.
-    :param when: A ``datetime.datetime`` object representing when typing started.
+    :param when: A :class:`datetime.datetime` object representing when typing started.

 .. function:: on_message(message)